Accessibility statement for South Tyneside Homes

 - On some pages the same link text is used for links going to different destinations, so people might not know which link to click on.
 This doesn't meet WCAG 2.1 success criterion 2.4.4 (link purpose, in context).

-- On some pages iFrames are missing titles.
+- ARIA attributes are used where they are not allowed.
 This doesn't meet WCAG 2.1 success criterion 4.1.2 (name, role, value).

 - Not all content is included in HTML5 or WAI-ARIA landmarks.
 This doesn't meet WCAG 2.1 success criterion 1.3.1 (info and relationships).